Current bachelor students

 As of 1 October 2016 RSM’s Bachelor of International Business Administration (IBA) programme is classified as Numerus Fixus programme.
 This means that there are only a limited number of places available in the programme and that the selection should be done according to the guidelines outlined by the Dutch government.
 You may only apply for two Numerus Fixus programmes in the Netherlands.
 For the IBA programme these changes mean:

 - Fixed date admission.
-Applications will be evaluated after the 15 February deadline.
-The 575 candidates with the best scores will be offered admission to the programme on 15 April.
+Applications will be evaluated upon submission.
+Applicants who meet the minimum entry requirements will be added to the IBA ranking.
+The 600 candidates with the highest scores will be offered admission to the programme on 15 April (see "Ranking Applicant 1 April - 14 April" below).
 All other eligible applicants will be put on a waiting list.

 - Early deadlines.
 The ultimate deadline for registering for a numerus fixus programme in the Dutch national student registration system Studielink is 15 January.
 The Dutch government has determined this deadline and exceptions are not possible.

-Register for the IBA programme (between 1 October 2016 and 15 January 2017) in the Dutch national student registration system Studielink (www.studielink.nl).
+Register for the IBA programme (between 1 October 2017 and 15 January 2018) in the Dutch national student registration system Studielink (www.studielink.nl).
 Registering in Studielink can sometimes be confusing, especially for international students.
 To help guide you through the registration process we have created a Studielink registration manual.
+Make sure to enter the correct study programme name in Studielink: (Bachelor) International Business Administration (RSM) (in English), not to be confused with the premaster programme in Business Administration!

 IMPORTANT NOTE: All applicants are required to first register in Studielink.
 Residents of the Netherlands need a DigiD username and password.
 If you do not have a DigiD, please make sure that you apply for your DigiD on time as it will take at least five working days for your log-in details to be sent to your home address. (www.digid.nl).
 Therefore, please make sure that you have applied and activated your DigiD well in advance of the application deadline of 15 January deadline!